Bob Boyles provided the following history and, with Wes Collins, the route descriptions (below) for these two East Face Routes.

-Bob got me all fired up to get a look at the eastern cirque and what he described as Idaho’s Eiger.
+Bob got me all fired up to get a look at the East Cirque and what he described as Idaho’s Eiger.
 I certainly wasn’t disappointed.
-Susan and I planned the trip as a leisurely backpack into Lake 10,204 to take in the views, but I tossed an axe and some light crampons in the truck just in case.
+Susan and I planned the trip as a leisurely backpack into Lake 10204 to take in the views, but I tossed an axe and some light crampons in the truck just in case.

 As I continued up the ridge, my doubts got bigger.
-The entire north side of the east ridge is very tall and overhung in several places.
-More and more I suspected it would dead-end into the headwall but at the last possible minute, a tiny col opened up onto the uppermost ledge (which we named the “sky ledge”) that crosses the east face.
-It wasn’t till that moment that I knew the ridge would go all the way.
+The entire North Side of the East Ridge is very tall and overhung in several places.
+More and more I suspected it would dead-end into the headwall but, at the last possible minute, a tiny col opened up onto the uppermost ledge (which we named the “sky ledge”) that crosses the East Face.
+It wasn’t until that moment that I knew the ridge would go all the way.
 John Platt summed it up nicely in his trip report of JT peak as the almost magical opening of doors as you climb.
 This was one of the most fun parts of this outing.
 I couldn’t agree more.

-The descent follows the standard route down the mountain to the big saddle at 11,800.
-From there, I dropped into the cirque that takes in the south side of Borah and Mt.
-Sacajawea.
-There are several sections of Class 3/4 scrambling over short but loose cliff bands and several linkable snowfields, but the glissade run-out potential is pretty dangerous on most of the snowfields.
-At the 10,400 contour, the angle eases up.
-From there I hiked down and around the bottom of the east ridge and finally back up to camp.
+The descent follows the standard route down the mountain to the big saddle at 11,800 feet.
+From there, I dropped into the cirque that takes in the South Side of Mount Borah and Mount Sacajawea.
+There are several sections of Class 3-4 scrambling over short but loose cliff bands and several linkable snowfields, but the glissade run-out potential is pretty dangerous on most of the snowfields.
+At the 10,400-foot contour, the angle eases up.
+From there I hiked down and around the bottom of the East Ridge and finally back up to camp.